You are currently viewing Which countries have sworn translators and their registers?

 Which countries have sworn translators and their registers?

 A sworn translator is a professional translator officially authorized by a government or legal authority to produce certified translations of legal, official, or administrative documents.
 These translations are often required for immigration, court cases, academic recognition, or government procedures.
+The number of sworn translators is very limited, so they are not available in all languages.
+But there are other ways of certifying translations in all languages and in all countries.

 A sworn translator is a professional translator